Reporting screens 110-18120555

 RPRH, RPRS and RPRD screens

-• Reporting Regime Summary (RPRS) screen
+The Reporting Regime Summary (RPRS) screen shows a customer's current and historical reporting requirements.

 Customer is temporarily incapacitated

-Take the customer off reporting for the period required .
+Take the customer off reporting for the period required.
 Update the manual expiry date to reflect the shortened period.

 Application of Report Type occurrences - 7 day rule